 One of the most notable themes through the book of Judges in the Bible is Mercy.
 Don’t see it?
 Well, hear me out.
 Time after time we see the people turn their backs on God and embrace the culture, of their own will, they walk away and so God removes His hand from them.
 The Israelite’s live in bondage and slavery until they cry out to the Lord, and turn back to Him.
 And He rescues them.
 Now if that isn’t Mercy I don’t know what is, but He doesn’t just do it once.
 He does it over and over again.
 It’s woven through every story in the book of Judges.

-Despite their rebellion, their decisions, their wandering away from God each time He comes rushing back.
+Despite their rebellion, their decisions, they’re wandering away from God each time He comes rushing back.
 Like a loving parent ready to scoop up an injured child.
 And the best part?
 He already knows that they’ll fall away again, that they’ll willingly turn their backs on Him and run to other gods.
 And yet… and yet He saves them anyway.

 Forgetting God’s Love To Chase The World

 How often are we like this?
 We forget to trust God, to walk with Him in our daily lives, and then when something tragic happens we come running back.
 We beg for God to save us from the mess that often we’ve created.
 Only as soon as God does rescue us, we go right back to living the way we did before.
 We race back to the things that broke us in the first place, the things that left us empty.
 And forget about God’s love, we forget about His mercy until we find ourselves in the same place again.

 Have you forgotten God, in the hustle and bustle of everyday life?
 In the business that envelopes each day like a hurricane, maybe you never meant for it to happen.
 You woke up one day and realized just how far away you drifted.
 Come back to the one who breathed life into you, experience God’s love once more, and embrace His mercy.

 Turning Back To God And Finding Mercy